codio/knowledge/source/instructors/authoring/assessments/standard-code-test.rst

        Run: python .guides/scripts/helper_mssql.py --db_host localhost --db_user  SA --db_pass YourPassword   --db_name DBNAME

-       **Note:** First you must use **Tools > Install Software** to install the appropriate helper script for your database (MSSQL,MySql,PostgreSQL).
+       ..
+Note:: First you must use **Tools > Install Software** to install the appropriate helper script for your database (MSSQL,MySql,PostgreSQL).
 For example, if you are using MSSQL, you would download the Helper MSSql.

        .. image:: /img/sql-helpers.png
           :alt: Install SQL Helper Script